SoftwareHeritage/swh-objstorage/docs/winery.rst

 100GB) on a table, all objects in this table are put together in container (a Shard), and moved to a readonly storage that keeps expanding over time.

-After a successful write, a unique identifier (the Object ID) is returned to the client.
-It can be used to read the object back from the readonly storage.
-Reads scale out because the unique identifiers of the objects embed the name of the container (the Shard UUID).
-Writes also scales out because the database table in which the object is written is chosen randomly.
-This is the Layer 0.
+After a successful write, a unique identifier (the Object ID, the sha256 sum of the content of the object by default) is stored in a global index table (``signature2shard``) with the unique identifier of the shard it has been added to.
+Reads can scale out because this table is write-only and can easily be scaled out if necessary.
+Writes also scales out because the database table in which the object is written is chosen randomly, and the number of such tables can be adapted to the desired write throughput -- as long as the ``signature2shard`` table handles the write workload.

-Since clients of the swh-objstorage API cannot keep track of the name of the container, it rely on an index mapping API that maps all known objects signatures (the Object HASH below) to the name of the container where they can be found.
-Although this index prevents scaling out writes, the readonly storage can still scale out by multiplying copies of the index as needed.
-This is the Layer 1.

 .. thumbnail:: ./_images/winery-architecture.svg